WasmEdge/WasmEdge/README.md

 Check out our [list of Adopters](https://wasmedge.org/docs/contribute/users/) who are using WasmEdge in their projects.

-## Community Adoption

-We invite all organizations and individuals using WasmEdge to add their names to our [list of Adopters](https://wasmedge.org/docs/contribute/users/).If you're using WasmEdge in your project, please consider adding your name to our list of adopters.

 ## Community Meeting

 We host a monthly community meeting to showcase new features, demo new use cases, and a Q&A part.
 Everyone is welcome!